truenas/documentation/content/SCALE/Shares/_index.md

 discovery.sendtargets.auth.username = user
 discovery.sendtargets.auth.password = secret
 ```
-The user for `discovery.sendtargets.auth.username` is set in the *Authorized Access* used by the iSCSI share *Portal* .
-Likewise, the password to use for `discovery.sendtargets.auth.password` is the *Authorized Access* secret.
-Without those lines, the iscsiadm will not discover the Portal with the CHAP authentication method.
+The user for `discovery.sendtargets.auth.username` is set in the **Authorized Access** used by the iSCSI share **Portal**.
+Likewise, the password to use for `discovery.sendtargets.auth.password` is the **Authorized Access** secret.
+Without those lines, the iscsiadm does not discover the Portal with the CHAP authentication method.

 Next, enter `sudo iscsiadm \--mode node \--targetname {BASENAME}:{TARGETNAME} \--portal {IPADDRESS} \--login`, where *{BASENAME}* and *{TARGETNAME}* is the discovery command information.